Alek6/DJackets/README.md

 # DJackets
-E-Commerce website using Django and Vue.
+E-commerce website using superpowers of Django and Vue.js!
-# DJackets